yannham/chrysto/README.md

 # Chrysto

-Web-application used as a pedagocical support for a presentation on the history of cryptography.
+Web-application used as a pedagogical support for a presentation on the history of cryptography.